Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 to continue an existing conversation with that ID.
 If none exists with that ID, an RpcException is thrown.

-The conversation ID, that can be used to resume a conversation, is returned as the `ChatResponse.ConversationId` property.
+The conversation ID, which can be used to resume a previous conversation, is returned in the `ChatResponse.ConversationId` property.

 In the sample `MyMobileAppService` we simply relay the received `ChatResponse` objects back to the mobile app consumer.